zxzhaixiang/vote_prediction/README.md

 Total new votes to be added to Biden:  3500

-State ga likes to add additional  3500 marginal votes to Biden.
+State ga likely to add additional  3500 marginal votes to Biden.
 Total Biden marginal vote: -5926

 Trump will win GA